gatling/gatling/src/docs/content/reference/current/general/simulation_setup/index.md

 1. `nothingFor(duration)`: Pause for a given duration.
 2. `atOnceUsers(nbUsers)`: Injects a given number of users at once.
-3. `rampUsers(nbUsers) during(duration)`: Injects a given number of users distributed evenly on a time window of a given duration.
+3. `rampUsers(nbUsers) during(duration)`: Injects a given number of users with a linear ramp over a given duration.
 4. `constantUsersPerSec(rate) during(duration)`: Injects users at a constant rate, defined in users per second, during a given duration.
 Users will be injected at regular intervals.
 5. `constantUsersPerSec(rate) during(duration) randomized`: Injects users at a constant rate, defined in users per second, during a given duration.
 Users will be injected at randomized intervals.
 6. `rampUsersPerSec(rate1) to (rate2) during(duration)`: Injects users from starting rate to target rate, defined in users per second, during a given duration.
 Users will be injected at regular intervals.